microsoft/covid-vaccine-bot/policies.md

 This also includes local health department staff who interact with patients at test sites, health clinics or provide direct patient care (see [here](https://www.coronavirus.in.gov/vaccine/index.htm))
 * Are you a long-term care resident?
 * Are you a first responder?
-	* This includes those who are who are regularly called to the scene of an emergency to give medical aid, including firefighters, police officers and sheriff’s deputies, emergency medical services, reservists and correctional officers (see [here](https://www.coronavirus.in.gov/vaccine/index.htm))
+	* This includes those who are who are regularly called to the scene of an emergency to give medical aid, including firefighters, police officers and sheriff's deputies, emergency medical services, reservists and correctional officers (see [here](https://www.coronavirus.in.gov/vaccine/index.htm))
 * Do you have exposure to COVID-19 infectious material?
 	* Examples include cleaning of rooms or material from COVID-19 patients, performing COVID-19 testing, other exposure to infected tissue, performing autopsies or other post-mortem examinations of COVID-19 patients)
 * Are you age 50+?